 Once you identify the root cause, you can use that information to develop countermeasure strategies.
 This allows you to avoid the problem from repeating in the future.

-Form a team of stakeholders.
-Then define the problem statement in a focussed concise manner.
-Further, ask the question “Why?”
-5 times until you deduce the root cause.
-Discuss the root cause to come up with counter-measures and implement them.
-Finally, monitored the team to avoid the problem from recurring again.
+Form a team of stakeholders and start with defining the problem statement in a focussed concise manner.
+Then ask the question “Why?”
+5 times until the root cause is deduced.
+Discuss the root cause to come up with counter-measures.
+These need to be implemented and monitored across the team to avoid the problem from recurring again.

 1. Put together a team